tedtoal/Button_TT/README.md

 #endif
 ```

-The SAMD_PWM object must be initialized, usually within the *setup()* function.
+The SAMD_PWM object must be created and assigned to the *sound* pointer, usually within the *setup()* function.
 This is where the sound device pin number is used, and there may also be a need for sound constants, such as TS_TONE_FREQ here:

 ```
-  // Initialize PWM object for sound from beeper (requires SAMD architecture). sound = new SAMD_PWM(BEEPER_PIN, TS_TONE_FREQ, 0);
+  // Create PWM object for sound from beeper (requires SAMD architecture). sound = new SAMD_PWM(BEEPER_PIN, TS_TONE_FREQ, 0);
 ```

 To create a sound when a button is pressed, a function must be defined that will start or stop a sound when a button is pressed or released.
-Here, for clarity, we define one function to start or stop a sound, and a second one, called the *master button tap/release function*, that is called when a button is pressed or released, and it calls the first function to start or stop the sound:
+Here, for clarity, we define one function to start or stop a sound, and a second one, called the *master button tap/release function*, that is called when a button is pressed or released and it calls the first function to start or stop the sound:

 ```
 // Play (true) or stop playing (false) a sound.